-BUDGET NEEDS ASSESSMENT APPLICATION Fall 2016
+BUDGET NEEDS ASSESSMENT APPLICATION Fall 2017

-Name of Person Submitting Request: Todd Heibel
+Todd Heibel

-Program or Service Area: GIS (via Geography-GIS)
+Geographic Information Systems (GIS)

-Division: Science
+Science

-Date of Last Program Efficacy: SP 15

-What rating was given?
+SP 15 for GEOG-GIS and SP 17 for GIS (2-year)

 Continuation

-Amount Requested: \$4,000
+\$4,000

-Object Code: 2389
+2389

+GIS Tutorial Services

-Strategic Initiatives Addressed: Access and Student Success
+Student Access and Student Success

-(See http://www.valleycollege.edu/about-sbvc/office-of-

-president/college_planning_documents/documents/strategic-

-plan-report-working-doc-8-25-15-2.pdf)

 Note: To facilitate ranking by the committee, please submit separate requests for each general area of budget augmentation needed.
 Do not request a lump sum to encompass many different areas.

-One-Time Ongoing Does program or service area have an exist ing budget?
-Yes No Are there alter native funding sources? (for example, Depar tment, Budget, Perkin s, Grants, etc.) Yes No
+One-Time Ongoing П Does program or service area have an existing budget?
+Yes No П Are there alternative funding sources? (for example, Department, Budget, Perkins, Grants, etc.) Yes No If yes, what are they: There is a miniscule \$100 institutional budget for all expenses.
+There is potential for future Perkins, Strong Workforce, and other grant funding, but such funding has not yet been procured.

-If yes, what are they: The GIS Department currently maintains a Perkins Grant.
-In addition, there are potential tutorial funding sources throughout campus (e.g. STEM PASS GO, HSI, FDT, and other SI-/tutor-related grants, as well as institutional support for SI and tutor services).
-However, these funding streams are cyclical, limited in scope, and ephemeral.